waltergerych/AIES_2021_Measuring_Group_Advantage/README.md

 # AIES_2021_Metric_Supplemental
 Supplementary materials for "Measuring Group Advantage: A Comparative Study of Fair Ranking Metrics", in submission at AIES 2021

-Additional analysis of bias functions that do not meet are assumptions is given in "metric_supp.pdf"
+Additional analysis of bias functions that do not meet are assumptions is given in the "alternative_advantage" directory

 Code: